hsiuhsiu/cb-mpc-go-exp/examples/pve/README.md

 # PVE (Publicly Verifiable Encryption) Example

-This example demonstrates how to use Publicly Verifiable Encryption (PVE) with a production-grade RSA KEM.
+This example demonstrates how to use Publicly Verifiable Encryption (PVE) with a deterministic RSA KEM.

 ## What is PVE?